MGrount/PlayerApp/README.md

 * If for some reason the parser receives a broken or non-valid CSV file or incorrect row the application will throw an exception that will be handled.
 * The SaveAll method is used to store the CSV player entity into the DB without batching(note points of improvement).
 * The playerID is unique and cannot be null.
+* Use of two response objects(PlayerResponse and PlayersResponse) for endpoint response and mapping flexibility.

 ### Key Features